PhaserEditor2D/spine-phaser-fix/README.md

-# spine-ts Phaser
+# Spine Phaser runtime (fix)

-Please see the top-level [README.md](../README.md) for more information.
+This is a fix to the spine-phaser runtime.
+The fix adds Asset Pack support.